nerdvibe/lisk-cute-assistant/CONTRIBUTING.md

 - Create a pull request to this repository
 - Somebody then will review it, give a feedback and merge it.

-If you want to get in touch with the main contributors of the repo you can get in touch with @xunga or @tomploem here on github or contact carbonara on the lisk.chat.
+If you want to get in touch with the main contributors of the repo you can get in touch with @xunga here on github or contact carbonara on the lisk.chat.